Let me be really clear about one thing:

 Creating a Services page that converts requires a strategic approach.

-By following the Services page template above, you can effectively showcase the value of your offerings and inspire website visitors to inquire.
+By following the copywriting template above, you can effectively showcase the value of your offerings and inspire website visitors to inquire.

 Want to DIY other pages of your website?
 Download the Website Copy Playbook to get access to the free templates.

-And if you’d like your business website done for you, check out my website copywriting solution to start your project.
+And if you’d like your website copy done for you, check out my website copywriting solution to start your project.